 Review the information you entered in your Nevada LLC online filing.
 Look for any errors or typos.

-If you need to any make changes, click an “Edit” button.
-If all looks good, click “Next”.
+If you need to make any changes, click the “Edit” button.
+If all looks good, click “Next“.

 You’ll then be redirected back to your SilverFlume Dashboard and you’ll see your My Business Checklist, but now, you’ll see a “Pending Checkout” note to the right of Articles of Organization and Initial List/State Business License.